aaiiintt/hyper-mart-shop/README.md

 # Hyper Mart Shop

 A tiny retro product gallery built with vanilla TypeScript and Tailwind CSS.
 The final build is a plain static bundle in `public/` that you can drop onto any static host.
+True.

 ## Prerequisites
 - Node.js 18 or newer (npm included)